 2003 — Bristol Bay lost congressional protection.
 On November 10, President George W. Bush signed the Interior Appropriations Act for 2004 in which Congress lifted its ban on offshore drilling in Bristol Bay.
 This roll back left only the presidential withdrawal safeguarding Bristol Bay from oil and gas drilling.
 Without the congressional moratorium, the U.S. Department of the Interior was able to include the federal waters of Bristol Bay in their Proposed 5–Year Program for Outer Continental Shelf Leasing 2007–2012.

 January 2007 - President George W. Bush lifted the ban on offshore drilling in Bristol Bay by rescinding the executive leasing (presidential) withdrawal for Bristol Bay.

-April 2007 - The Minerals Management Service Announced its Final 5-Year Program for Outer Continental Shelf.
+April 2007 - The Minerals Management Service announced its Final 5-Year Program for Outer Continental Shelf.
 The plan includes a Lease Sale in Bristol Bay scheduled for 2011.

-March 2010 - President Barack Obama reinstates protection for Bristol Bay until 2017.
+March 2010 - President Barack Obama reinstated protection for Bristol Bay until 2017.
 The decision came in the context of a review of national offshore oil and gas leasing programs and canceled the Bristol Bay sale that had been moving forward for 2011.
 Obama reinstated protection for the region from offshore drilling through 2017 by way of a presidential withdrawal of the area from leasing.